purplesyringa/site/blog/webp-the-webpage-compression-format/index.md

 ![Compression rate diagram](compression-rate.svg)

-To start with, WebP is almost always better than gzip, except on very small files (grammar.lsp and xargs.1) and these ones:
+To start with, WebP is almost always better than gzip, except on tiny files (grammar.lsp and xargs.1) and these:

 |                   File|    Raw|   gzip| brotli|  bzip2|   webp|
 |-----------------------|-------|-------|-------|-------|-------|